Vampire

 Vampires are believed to be a person infected with a magical virus that targets the brain and causes a ravenous addiction to blood and flesh.
 Those infected with vampirism have a sensitivity to sunlight, a resistance to telepathy and mind-reading, and find themselves able to harness their physical strength better than the uninfected.

-It is also thought that that some vampires have been able to quell their addictions and leave their covens to blend into society and live normal lives; though this has never been proven as nobody has ever publicly admitted to being a vampire and all known accusations have been disproven.
+It is also thought that that some vampires have been able to quell their addictions and leave their covens to blend into society and live normal lives; though this has never been proven as nobody has ever publicly admitted to being a vampire and all known accusations have been disproved.

 There are arguments as to whether or not the virus stops the ageing process and gives vampires extended lifespans.
 The general consensus by most who claim to have come into contact with vampires is that it does not.